 Notable new restaurants open all the time in Philadelphia, offering an array of options for the city’s diners.
 From casual takeout spots to fancy sit-down dinners, there is something for everybody in the city’s constantly evolving, deliciously diverse dining scene.
-Be patient, as changing times and more than two years of ups and downs have been tough on restaurants and their staff — don’t forget to tip well.Read More
+Be patient, as changing times and recent years of ups and downs have been tough on restaurants and their staff — don’t forget to tip well.Read More

-The Hottest New Restaurants in Philly, September 2023
+The Hottest New Restaurants in Philly, February 2024

 Also featured in: